IBM/OpenJCEPlus/README.md

 mvn '-Dock.library.path=$PROJECT_HOME/OCK/' test
 ```

+**NOTE**: When using a JDK that doesn't have `OpenJCEPlus` bundled with it, you might notice a few warnings like `WARNING: Unknown module: openjceplus specified to --add-exports`.
+There is no need to worry as they do not affect execution of tests or the build itself.

 ### Run single test

 On AIX you must set an additional setting for the `LIBPATH` environment variable: